-In the past I was eligible for the premium charge and used £645.06 of my £1000 premium charge allowance leaving £354.94 as you can see in the above image.
-A serious bettor does a lot of soul searching in the premium charge allowance period especially someone who had loved and supported Betfair as much as I did.
+In the past I was eligible for the premium charge and used £645.06 of my £1000 premium charge allowance.
+A serious bettor does a lot of soul searching in the premium charge allowance period, especially someone who had loved and supported Betfair as much as I did.

 You might try to change your betting style or make special bets to get your total charges over the 20% threshold.
 I advise against this for 2 reasons

-1. Profitable sports betting is a game of very small margins.
-If you have found a way to be profitable in the long term any change to your betting to try to avoid the premium charge has a good chance of making you unprofitable.
+- Profitable sports betting is a game of very small margins.
+If you have found a way to be profitable in the long term, any change to your betting to try to avoid the premium charge has a good chance of making you unprofitable.

-2. Premium charge avoidance is specifically prohibited in Betfair’s terms and conditions so the profit police will get you anyway.
+- Premium charge avoidance is specifically prohibited in Betfair’s terms and conditions, so the profit police will get you anyway.

-What you should do is reevaluate other places to bet.
-I did and discovered bitcoin betting; boy did Betfair do me a favour there!
-If you are about to have to pay premium charge then the best bitcoin sportsbooks will more than replace Betfair.
+What you should do is evaluate other places to bet.
+I did and discovered crypto betting; boy did Betfair do me a favor there!
+If you are about to have to pay a premium charge then the best crypto sportsbooks like BC Game and Coinplaywill more than replace Betfair.

 The odds are good and the websites and customer experience’ are brilliant.
-You get to bet anonymously from anywhere in the world, you get free and instant deposits and withdrawals of any amount 24/7 and no premium charge!
+You get to bet anonymously, almost free and instant deposits and withdrawals of any amount 24/7, and no premium charge!

-The premium charge is not going away until bitcoin operators get major traction in the market.
-Betfair have already taken the huge negative public relations hit and now they won’t want to lose the revenue for the effect it would have on the share price.
-So rather than try to fight it just move to bitcoin land, it’s better over here.
+The premium charge is not going away.
+Betfair has already taken the huge negative public relations hit, now they won’t want to lose the revenue for the effect it would have on the share price.
+So rather than try to fight it, just move to cryptopia, it’s better over here.